kalibera/rifcond/README.md

 This is a report from running a modified version of R-devel 72354.
-R was modified to abort when `if` is executed with a condition that has length greated than 1.
+R was modified to abort when `if` is executed with a condition that has length greater than 1.
 In older version of R this is allowed, but one gets a warning and the first element is used.
 In recent versions of R one may choose to get an error instead, via environment variable `_R_CHECK_LENGTH_1_CONDITION_`.

-The modified version that was run here used `R_Suicide` and reports more diagnostic information.
-This information will end up in some output file, depending on which test/example is running.
+The modified version that was run here used `R_Suicide` (aborts unconditionally) and reports diagnostic information to help debugging.
+This information will end up in some output file, depending on which test/example is running (and a part of it that fits will appear in `00check.log`).
 This is the code that produces the report

 ```c
 if (length(s) > 1) {